nodeSolidServer/node-solid-server/README.md

 ### Development usage

-If you want to use Docker in development, you can build and run the image locally with either docker-compose:
+If you want to use Docker in development, you can build and run the image locally with either docker-compose —

 ```bash
 git clone https://github.com/solid/node-solid-server